ahoskins/Snapper/README.md

 # Snapper

-This was built during the Canadian Open Data Experiance (CODE) hackathon, a hackathon which requires the use of open data.
+Snapper was built during the Canadian Open Data Experiance (CODE), a Hackathon that requires the use of open data in the project.

 Snapper is a Python built Snapchat bot using [Edmonton public art data](http://namara.io/#/display/51b6af69-fcd9-4517-ac6b-39e89310c1eb).
 This project relies on [SnapchatBot](https://github.com/agermanidis/SnapchatBot) to provide a Python interface and some boilerplate for making a bot that resides on Snapchat.
 This library is included in this repo - no need to install it seperately.